MelanieLinares/portfolio-new/site/content/post/creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

 ---
-title: Creating an accessibility go-to-market strategy through Heart, Harmony, and Hunger
+title: Creating an accessibility go-to-market strategy through heart, harmony, and hunger
 titlebold: Creating an accessibility go-to-market strategy through
-titlenormal: Heart, Harmony, and Hunger
+titlenormal: heart, harmony, and hunger
 preview: img/Group 538.png
 notice: For legal reasons some images are representational only or blurred
 date: 2022-10-12T00:54:47.742Z